kimberlyrobinson11122/Employee_CRUD_Database/README.md

 ## Application
 Code not deployed on a public website, code available for copy on GitHub linked below and a video will be provided to show functionality.

-Example of link for Repo for Readme: (https://github.com/kimberlyrobinson11122/Employee_CRUD_Database)
+Link for GitHub Readme: [(https://github.com/kimberlyrobinson11122/Employee_CRUD_Database)](https://github.com/kimberlyrobinson11122/Employee_CRUD_Database/blob/main/README.md)

 ## Images